mui/base-ui/docs/data/base/components/tooltip/tooltip.md

   }
 }

-.TooltipContent {
+.TooltipPopup {
   animation: scale-in 0.2s;
 }

-.TooltipContent[data-status='closing'] {
+.TooltipPopup[data-status='closing'] {
   animation: scale-out 0.2s forwards;
 }
 ```

 ### Instant animation

-Animations can be removed under certain conditions using the `data-instant` attribute on `Tooltip.Content`.
+Animations can be removed under certain conditions using the `data-instant` attribute on `Tooltip.Popup`.
 This attribute can be used unconditionally, but it also has different values for granular checks:

 - `data-instant="delay"` indicates the tooltip is grouped and instantly opened with no delay.
 - `data-instant="focus"` indicates it was triggered by keyboard focus.